sjml/srhc-template/README.md

     * Pre-generates compressed Brotli and GZipped versions of compressible files, along with the Apache `.htaccess` file to serve them correctly.
 (Overkill?
 Yes.
 But fun overkill.)
     * All 100s in Lighthouse!
 (Usually.
 It can be a little moody.)
   * **Bads:**
-    * There are two custom widgets (the table of contents toggle and the theme selector) that are, at the moment, non-accessible.
-I don't know enough about accessibility to really tackle this, but it's on my list.
     * The CSS is a little over-engineered at the moment.
 The final output file is fairly small, which is nice, but the SCSS files are a bit sprawling.
 * _**E-Books**_
   * **Goods:**